bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 ![](/Documentation/Images/Ap_view_laptop.png)

 2. To access to the device you have to enter in your browser and write "192.168.4.1".
 The device have deployed a web server in this address.
-3. A configuration page is showed you, maybe it takes 15 seconds in load, wait for it to finish please.
+3. A configuration page is shown, maybe it takes 15 seconds in load, wait for it to finish please.
 The page looks like this:
 ![](/Documentation/Images/Conf_page.png)
+4. Introduce the data required, and the Keys.
+First one is the key and the second is the initialization vector.
+5. Once the form is completed, clicking on the "Save" button the information is encrypted with Keys using AES 128-bits CBC mode, and the data is sent to the pico.
+The comunication is encrypted to avoid Man In The Middle attack (To learn more obout it go to Cybersecurity section in this readme).
+6. When the information arrives to the pico it is decrypted and stored in a configuration .txt file --> [conf_file.txt](/Raspberry%20Pi%20Pico/conf_file.txt)

 #### Working Mode: